aws-ia/taskcat/README.md

 > Warning: Be sure to add the python bin dir to your `$PATH`

 ### Running TaskCat
-> If you have AWS credentials sourced (or default boto profile is available)
+Note: If you have AWS credentials sourced (or default boto profile is available)

 ```
 taskcat -c sample-taskcat-project/ci/config.yml
 ```